3h4x/3h4x.github.io/_posts/2015-01-15-ssh-tunneling.markdown

 * -C - compress all data
 * -f - ssh will go to background
 * -i - pick file with private key
+* -A - forward your authentication via ssh
 * -X - forward X

 and don't forget `man ssh`